PlanScore/Model-Generator/2025/README_model_no_2024_pvote.md

 which partisan tides have changed party performance from one election to the next.
 This enables us to generate the most accurate, data-driven, and transparent prediction we can.

-This is the model we use when we do not have the latest geographic election data for a particular state.
-When we do have such data, we use a slightly different model described here.

 ### The Details